NVIDIA-AI-IOT/deepstream_tao_apps/README.md

    Make sure deepstream-test1 sample can run successful to verify your installation

-   Note, For all TAO models, you must use DS 6.0 GA or later release.
+   Note, For all TAO models, you must use DS 6.1 or later release.

 * [TensorRT OSS (release/8.x branch)](https://github.com/NVIDIA/TensorRT/tree/release/8.0)